h2non/hu/README.md

-Functional programming thinking and conversion is not easy to apply, but it's really attractive and funny paradigm, which assist to solve the same problems in a more natural, theorical and conceptually clean and efficient way
+Functional programming thinking and conversion is not easy to apply, but it's really attractive and funny paradigm, which assist to solve the same problems from a theorical and conceptually clean way (and sometimes efficient)

 ### Rationale